ryankemmer/Landsat-TimeLapser/README.md

 # About

-An open-source web application for creating time-lapses with [Landsat 8 Satillite Imagery](https://landsat.gsfc.nasa.gov/) powered by [Google Earth Engine](https://earthengine.google.com/).
+An open-source web application for creating time-lapses with [Landsat 8 Satellite Imagery](https://landsat.gsfc.nasa.gov/) powered by [Google Earth Engine](https://earthengine.google.com/).
 This application allows the user to create a timelapse of any loction on earth.

 Create timelapses in a specified area with a date range, and save them to your computer as a gif!